Cheaper Carpet Cleaning

 Diane & Blackjack, her beautiful black German Shepherd

 I realize your question was about carpet cleaning, meaning large area cleaning.
 Chem-Dry makes a do-it-yourself product, and they also have carpet cleaning crews in most large towns.
 The prices for them to come out and clean a carpet are about comparable to most cleaners, like Stanley Steemer or others, but it is much better for your carpet.
 Actually, with coupons found in newspapers, the cleaning fee is lower, and of course, the quality of the work is much better.
-The toll free phone number is 1-888 TRUE DRY.
 I have also used in very successfully in my car.
 The only retail store I have been able to find Chem Dry at is Wal-Mart.

-I have a 5 year old thats really messy along with the golden retriever puppy that can really make a mess bringing things in the house to chew on my carpet.
+I have a 5 year old thats really messy along with a golden retriever puppy that can really make a mess bringing things in the house to chew on my carpet.

 I have not needed to have my whole carpet cleaned since getting my machine...even cheaper is the way I did the cleaning before he bought me the green machine...I'd get a bucket of soap and water and use the shop vac to suck up the water.
 Worked fine for me

 For a brilliant carpet 'spot cleaner', put 2 tablespoons of wool mix, 2 tablespoons of vinegar into a 500ml spray container and fill to the top with water.
 This gets just about ALL the mystery spots out.

 Jennifer in Western Australia